QwenLM/qwen-code-action/docs/best-practices.md

 ## Workflow Configuration

-### Use Workload Identity Federation

-For the most secure authentication to Google Cloud, we recommend using [Workload Identity Federation].
-This keyless authentication method eliminates the need to manage long-lived service account keys.

-For detailed instructions on how to set up Workload Identity Federation, please refer to our [**Authentication documentation**](./authentication.md).

 ### Use Secrets for Sensitive Data

 Never hardcode secrets (e.g., API keys, tokens) in your workflows.
 Use [GitHub Secrets] to store sensitive information.